Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ## Custom Graphs

-These are the graphs that a SpiraPlan administrator has created in the Administration section of the system and published for use by end users.
+These are the graphs that a Spira administrator has created in the Administration section of the system and published for use by end users.
 They rely on specific ESQL data queries, so the data represented will depend on the query created by the administrator.

 To add a custom graph to your reports dashboard, click on the **Add Items** icon and click on the "Custom Graphs" button to show available custom graphs: